 Leonardo was not very concerned with integrating natural landscape into his urban renewal and that is where Biophilic Design complements his vision for the ‘ideal city.’

 Biophilic Design provides a strong focus on integrating Natural Landscapes, Ecosystems, natural colors, and images of nature into exterior and interior designs schemes.
 The more your learn about Leonardo’s “ideal city” and Biophilic Design Principles, the more you'll see how they parallel each other in fascinating ways.

 Did Leonardo’s evolutionary ideas ever come to fruition?
 No.

 Yet, today, they are with a modern twist.

-Laura Cerrano is a second-generation Certified Feng Shui Expert.
-As a full-time consultant, Laura provides bi-coastal consultations and workshops for residential, commercial, real estate developments, Fortune 500 companies and healing faculties.
+Laura Cerrano is a second-generation Certified New York City Feng Shui Consultant Expert.
+As a full-time Feng Shui consultant, Laura provides bicoastal consultations and workshops for residential, commercial, real estate developments, Fortune 500 companies and healing faculties.
 In addition, Laura is a resident teacher at the Metropolitan Institute of Design in Syosset, NY.
 She has been featured in highly respected publications and TV networks such as Bravo's "Watch What Happens Live with Andy Cohen," PBS, CBC Television, BBC Radio and The New York Times.